DA's office plans to drop charges against man who was punched by an NYPD officer on subway

 (CNN)The Manhattan District Attorney's office plans to drop charges against a man who was punched by a New York Police Department officer on a subway car, the office confirmed to CNN Wednesday night.

-"This individual was charged with Assault because the arresting officer reported an injury requiring medical attention subsequent to the arrest," Manhattan District Attorney spokeswoman Caitlyn Fowles said in a statement Wednesday night.
+"This individual was charged with Assault because the arresting officer reported an injury requiring medical attention subsequent to the arrest," Manhattan District Attorney spokeswoman Caitlyn Fowles said in a statement.

 "After a thorough investigation, our prosecutor intended to offer the individual an Adjournment in Contemplation of Dismissal at his next court appearance.
 The District Attorney was provided with the available footage last night and determined that our office will advance the case for this purpose, dismiss the Assault charge, and offer an Adjournment in Contemplation of Dismissal for the remaining misdemeanor charge."